Adam-Bielski/CNN_face_attraction/README.md

   Some features are used to predict others.
 To get better understanding of it, look at the graph below:

  ![alt text](https://github.com/Adam-Bielski/CNN_face_attraction/blob/main/Figures/Flow_jpg.jpg)

+ 2. Build final CNN to predict attractiveness of a face: